Koncerthuset

-DR Koncerthuset (/da/), previously known in English as Copenhagen Concert Hall, is a concert hall designed by Jean Nouvel.
+DR Koncerthuset (/da/), previously known in English as Copenhagen Concert Hall, is a concert hall designed by French architect Jean Nouvel.
 It forms part of the new DR Byen (DR Town) complex, which houses the Danish Broadcasting Corporation (DR) and is located in the northern part of Ørestad – an ambitious development area in Copenhagen, Denmark.

 Construction commenced in February 2003.
 The official opening was celebrated on January 17, 2009, making the total time of construction just a little under 6 years.
 The concert complex consists of four halls with the main auditorium seating 1,800 people.
 It is the home of the Danish National Symphony Orchestra.

 Construction

 The construction, begun in February 2003, was finished in January 2009.
 The Queen of Denmark inaugurated the venue on 17 January 2009.
 The project has been a front-page feature in respected El Croquis magazine N.112/113.

 With a total surface of 25,000 m^{2}, the concert hall complex designed by Jean Nouvel includes a concert hall with capacity for 1,800 people and three recording studios with variable acoustics.
 The scenography of the concert hall and the three recording studios was designed with dUCKS scéno.
 The acoustic studies were realized by Nagata Acoustics.
 The concert hall contains a pipe organ with 91 voices, 118 ranks, and approx. 6000 pipes, built by Dutch organ builders J. L. van den Heuvel.

 The main features of the building are a 4,000 m^{2} cable net façade and 500 m^{2} glass roof, both of which were designed and built by Austrian specialist contractor Waagner Biro.